Merzasphor/MWSE/docs/source/references/other/csse.md

 * Significantly improved UI responsiveness.
 * Added a footer to the window, with a new filter input.
 This input can be focused by using CTRL+F while the Object Window is active.
 This can be used to filter objects by a matching object ID fragment.

+### Dialogue Window

+* Optimized UI initialization.
+With TR, average dialogue load time decreased by about 60%.
+Displaying INFO details is a minimum twice as fast (which is still really slow for any INFO that has certain conditions).

 ### Render Window

 * Reference rotation is now performed on the world axis, rather than the local axis.
 To rotate on the local axis as it worked in vanilla, hold the alt key.